Bit-Wasp/secp256k1-php/README.md

 PHP 7 is supported in the v0.1.x series.

 ### About the extension
-  - Fully tests & with code coverage since v0.1.3 release.
+  - Fully unit tested, with >99 code coverage since the v0.1.3 release.
   - This extension only supports deterministic signatures at present.
 In fact, no RNG is utilized in this extension - private keys must be generated elsewhere.
   - The extension exposes the same raw API of libsecp256k1.
 As such, you must ensure you are passing the binary representations of each value.
   - In keeping with libsecp256k1, this extension returns certain data to the user by writing to a variable reference, and returning a code indicating the failure/success.